 Since 2011, the Francis Fund, a joint project of Equity Trust and the Saint Francis House of New London, has made six loans to NLHHC.
 The first, in early 2011, was for the purchase, renovation, and conversion of a four-family house into an eight-unit transitional housing facility for homeless veterans.
 Later that year, the second loan supported the acquisition of a permanent home for NLHHC: a former church that now accommodates all of their day and overnight services including showers, laundry, meeting spaces, and beds; a health outreach clinic; and the organization’s offices.

-Loans in 2012, 2013, and 2014 helped NLHHC purchase a two-family home to provide housing for low-income veterans in two three-bedroom apartments and two multi-family homes (comprising six units altogether) to be used for affordable rental housing for people emerging from homelessness.
+Loans in 2012, 2013, 2014, and 2016 helped NLHHC purchase a two-family home to provide housing for low-income veterans in two three-bedroom apartments and three multi-family homes (comprising seven units altogether) to be used for affordable rental housing for people emerging from homelessness.
 Another loan in 2013, our second in support of the creation of a permanent home for NLHHC’S hospitality center and offices, enabled the final renovations of the former church property to be completed on schedule.